- Find a Trail

 Explore the best rated trails in Minneapolis, MN.
-Whether you're looking for an easy walking trail or a bike trail like the Interlink Trail and Great Northern Trail.
-With more than 98 trails covering 857 miles you're bound to find a perfect trail for you.
+Whether you're looking for an easy walking trail or a bike trail like the Interlink Trail and Mississippi River Regional Trail (Anoka) .
+With more than 100 trails covering 876 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.

 TrailLink is a free service provided by Rails-to-Trails Conservancy (a non-profit) and we need your support!